FrozenDragoon/narr/README.md

 ```

 You can navigate to any other show or episode or change the language of the audio track while narr is running.
 It will
-download the audio track of the currently playing episode.
+download the audio track and subtitles of the currently playing episode.

 ```bash
 2023/02/18 18:34:25 ▼ Downloading https://www.netflix.com/watch/81237996?trackId=14170056  ⟾  /home/looper/81237996-14170056-4037200794235010051